Hongzhou school: "Original purity" and "No cultivation"

 Mazu also stated that the Buddha-nature or the Original Mind is already pure, without the need for cultivation and hence he stated that “the Way needs no cultivation”.
-This was because according to Mazu:This mind originally existed and exists at present, without depending on intentional creation and action; it was originally pure and is pure at present, without waiting for cleaning and wiping.
-Self-nature attains nirvana; self-nature is pure; self-nature is liberation; and self nature departs [from delusions].This view was also criticized by Zongmi because he believed it “betrayed the gate of gradual cultivation.”
+This was because according to Mazu:

+This view was also criticized by Zongmi because he believed it “betrayed the gate of gradual cultivation.”

 For Mazu, Buddha nature was actualized in everyday human life and its actions.
-As noted by Jinhua Jia "The ultimate realm of enlightenment manifests itself everywhere in human life, and Buddha-nature functions in every aspect of daily experiences".
+As noted by Jinhua Jia "the ultimate realm of enlightenment manifests itself everywhere in human life, and Buddha-nature functions in every aspect of daily experiences".
 Thus, Mazu argued: